hatmahat/ImageProcessingThesis/README.md

 ### 4. Thresholding with no HistEq
 ![img4](4.Thresholding_with_no_HistEq.jpg)

-## example results wit  histogram equalization :
+## Example results wit  histogram equalization :

 ### 1.1 Original Image with Histogram Equalization
 ![img1.1](1.1.Histogram_Equalization.jpg)